 My permanent mount is an iOtron CEM60.
 I guide with a QHY 5 L-IIM camera on a 60mm guide scope.

-I currently have two cameras for imaging: and SBIG ST-8300 with Baader filter set and a Hap Griffin modified Canon 650D (T4i).
+I currently have two cameras for imaging: and SBIG ST-8300 with an Astronomik 12nm Ha filter and astro-modified Canon 650D (T4i).

 I use a variety of 35mm lenses for imaging, including but not limited to the following:

 SMC Takumar 50/1.4